PSyGrid object

 Beside getting the values itself there are plotting functionalities available to display the content of a PSyGrid object.
 There are three main plotting functionalities:

 • plot: This creates a one dimensional plot from the PSyGrid.
 An example can be found in the tutorials.
-The code details are available in the PSyGrid.plot code and the visualisation libary.
+The code details are available in the PSyGrid.plot code and the visualization library.

 • plot2D: This creates a two dimensional representation from the PSyGrid.
 Again, an example can be found in the tutorials.
-The code details are available in the PSyGrid.plot code and the visualisation libary.
+The code details are available in the PSyGrid.plot code and the visualization library.

-• HR: This is similar to plot but specialized on producing Hertzsprung–Russell diagrams.
+• HR: This is similar to plot but specialized for producing Hertzsprung–Russell diagrams.

 Work on/with a PSyGrid object

-Similarly to accessing a single value in the PSyGrid object we can loop over a PSyGrid object, which will loop over the individual runs in the PSyGrid object.
-Hence the following two codes will produce the same output.
-The first one loops through the numpy array if the initial companion mass
+Similarly to accessing a single value in the PSyGrid object, we can loop over a PSyGrid object, which will loop over the individual runs in the PSyGrid object.
+Hence the following two code snippets will produce the same output.
+The first one loops through the numpy array of the initial companion masses:

 for mass in mygrid.initial_values['star_2_mass']: